oguzutku1745/AleoNewExamples/Meet With Leo/A1/A1.2/README.md

     -    Define a record type "money"
     -    Define a transition to issue new money
     -    Define a transition to buy a coffee which consumes the issued money record and creates two new records

+    You don't have to run the leo build command, which will be deprecated in future releases.
+Instead, you can use the leo run command.
+This command first builds your program, then runs the provided transition.`

    </details>